Ylazerson/go-concurrency/00-notes/notes.md

 ---

-You can't write a value onto a read-only channel, read a value from a write-only channel.
+You can't write onto a read-only channel nor read from a write-only channel.
 - You'll get an error at **compile time**.
 - As we’ll see later in this section, this is a powerful way to make declarations about our API and to build composable, logical programs that are easy to reason about.